+'''

-''' One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.
+One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.

-Adatabase object.
+database A database object.
 This will default to default-database.

-Result A Boolean. '''
+result A Boolean.

+'''

 Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to default-database. type may be one of :commands, :results, :both or :either, defaulting to :commands, otherwise NIL is returned.